Electrical Math: Converting Fractions, Decimals, & Percentages

 Theoretical math skills are only valuable when applied correctly in the field.
 Here’s how these conversions are used in everyday tasks by journeyman and master electricians.

-Ohm’s Law (Voltage = Current × Resistance) and the Power Law (Power = Voltage × Current) are the bedrock of Ohm’s Law calculations.
+Ohm’s Law and Circuit Load Calculation Ohm’s Law (Voltage = Current × Resistance) and the Power Law (Power = Voltage × Current) are the bedrock of Ohm’s Law calculations.
 These formulas require input values in decimal form.
 Whether you are troubleshooting series and parallel circuits or performing a comprehensive circuit load calculation, you’ll be working exclusively with decimals to ensure your results for amperage, voltage, or wattage are accurate.
 This fundamental skill is a major focus of any serious study guide for the journeyman electrician exam.

 Here is the step-by-step process:

-- Identify the Circuit Rating: Determine the amperage of the circuit breaker or fuse.
+Identify the Circuit Rating: Determine the amperage of the circuit breaker or fuse.
 For example, a standard residential circuit might be 20 amps.

-- Convert the Percentage to a Decimal: The NEC 80% rule means you convert 80% to its decimal equivalent: 80 ÷ 100 = 0.80.
+Convert the Percentage to a Decimal: The common 80% convention is expressed as 80 ÷ 100 = 0.80.

-Proper wire size computation is essential to prevent excessive voltage drop, which can cause equipment to malfunction and create inefficiencies.
-The voltage drop formula relies on variables like wire resistance, length, and current, all of which are expressed as decimals.
+Calculating Voltage Drop and Wire Sizing Proper wire size computation is essential to prevent excessive voltage drop, which can cause equipment to malfunction and create inefficiencies.
+The voltage drop formula depends on variables like conductor resistance, length, and current, and those inputs are commonly entered as decimals.
+To learn more about this critical skill, review practical guides and worked examples.
 To learn more about this critical skill, you can explore detailed guides on how to calculate voltage drop.
+Many electricians use a voltage drop calculator for speed, but understanding the underlying math is crucial for verifying results and troubleshooting issues.
 For specific code applications, understanding the voltage drop calculations based on the NEC is vital.
-An incorrect calculation, often stemming from a simple decimal error, can lead to specifying the wrong wire gauge, a costly and potentially dangerous mistake.
-Many electricians use a voltage drop calculator for speed, but understanding the underlying math is crucial for verifying results and troubleshooting issues.
 For a deeper dive, reviewing a second example of NEC voltage drop calculations can solidify your understanding.

-Physical installations also rely heavily on math.
+Conduit Bending and Fill Calculations Physical installations also rely heavily on math.
 Conduit bending math uses fractions and decimals to determine the correct angles and segment lengths for offsets and saddles.
 Similarly, calculating conduit fill percentage as mandated by the NEC requires converting the percentage to a decimal to determine how many conductors can safely be installed in a specific size of conduit.
 These skills prevent material waste and ensure installations are both professional and compliant.

 A solid grasp of these foundational concepts is what separates a proficient technician from a novice.
 For those starting their careers, mastering these skills is the first step toward success.
 Build your foundational skills with our apprentice exam prep courses.